-We are a dynamic, ambitious and world-class institution, among the newly-emerging ‘modern global elite’ according to Times Higher Education.
+According to Times Higher Education, we are a dynamic, ambitious and world-class institution among the newly-emerging ‘modern global elite’.
 We are the first post-1992 university to launch our own medical school, the only modern university to be inside the top 300 in the world (278th in the Times Higher World University Rankings 2014) and in 2013 became the first university globally to be awarded the Social Enterprise Mark – the only independent accreditation for those organisations who are putting people and planet alongside profit.

 Plymouth’s mission to advance knowledge and transform lives through education and research has continued to deliver profound results.
 From running the Devon Branch of the Children’s University to leading innovative national government projects to connect children with the natural environment for learning, we have maintained a deep commitment to our communities despite the continuing dynamic and challenging state of the higher education sector and financial pressures.